 Supervision of paraprofessional staff is required; supervision of graduate practicum student is possible.

 EDUCATION and/or EXPERIENCE

-A completed master’s degree in student affairs administration or an area relating to college student development) is required prior to the beginning of employment.
+A completed master’s degree in student affairs administration (or an area relating to college student development) is required prior to the beginning of employment.

 Sincere allegiance to the mission of the college